MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-initial-layout.md

 ## Lay out visuals on the canvas

-To place a visual on the canvas, drag and drop the visual you want to use from the page visuals pane onto the mobile layout canvas.
+To create your layout, you can either use the auto-create option to get a complete, automatically-generated initial layout that you can then modify as necessary, or you can start placing the visuals on the canvas manually, draging and dropping them from the page visuals pane onto the mobile layout canvas.
 When you drag a visual to the canvas, by default, it snaps to the grid.
 Alternatively, you can double-click the visual on the page visuals pane, and it will be added to the canvas.

-Once you've placed a visual on the canvas, you can resize it by selecting it and dragging the handles that appear around the edge of the visual.
+Once a visual has been placed on the canvas, you can resize it by selecting it and dragging the handles that appear around the edge of the visual.
 To maintain the visual's aspect ratio while resizing, press the **Shift** key while dragging the resize handles.

 Each time you drag a visual onto the canvas, it's added on its own layer on top of any other visuals that are already on the canvas.
 Visuals can be layered one on top of the other to create interactive reports using bookmarks or to build attractive reports by layering visuals over images.
 Use the [Selection pane](power-bi-create-mobile-optimized-report-order-layers.md) to change the layering order of the visuals.